Before You Go

 As with all hikes you will need decent shoes and an extra layer in case it gets chilly at the top.
 Cirque Lake is literally the coldest lake that I’ve ever been in, but bring a swimsuit and towel if you’re brave enough to swim.
 Pack plenty of food and water, you can get fresh water from the river if you run out.

 This beautiful lake is high in the mountains of the Callaghan Lake Provincial Park.
-The campsite itself is nothing more than a dusty car park with an outhouse and a boat ramp but you can hunt around to find some hidden spots right on the waters edge.
+The campsite itself is nothing more than a dusty car park with an outhouse and a boat ramp but you can hunt around to find some hidden spots right on the edge of the water.
 You can also take your belongings in your boat to one of the secret spots further along the shore.

 You can spend the afternoon paddling around the lake in the sun, enjoying a beer and the view before heading back to your tent to cook some delicious dinner.
 None of that dry, tasteless food for you today my friend, with a car you can bring a whole cool box full of sausages, burgers and marshmallows to roast on a campfire.